ricpnk/Word2Vec_model/README.md

 - Device selection (CPU or Apple MPS GPU)
 - Configurable hyperparameters (embedding dimension, batch size, number of epochs)
 - Evaluation
-- Custom implementation of Cosine Similarity evaluation
 - Integration of trained embeddings into Gensim for using the .most_similar() API
 - Visualization
-- Generation of 2D t-SNE plots of the learned word embeddings
+- Generation of 2D t-SNE plots of the learned word embeddings (made my own function for better visualization)
 - Saving plots into an output directory
 - Automatic saving of major training results, hyperparameters, and visualizations with timestamps